-If the top 10 (well actually 11) was not enough there here are several bonus places.
-Additionally, let us know what your favorites in the comments below.
+If the top ten (well, actually 11) was not enough, then here are several bonus places.
+Additionally, let us know your favorites in the comments below.

-- Rosh HaNikra Grottoes and Akhziv National Park offer beautiful nature in Northern Israel and suitable for a half day visit.
+- Rosh HaNikra Grottoes and Akhziv National Park offer beautiful nature in Northern Israel and are suitable for a half-day visit.

-- If you love water trails, then visit Betiha Nature Reserve – The Majrase.
-It offers a short and enjoyable path that suits perfectly for the hot days.
+- If you love water trails, visit Betiha Nature Reserve – The Majrase.
+It offers a short and enjoyable path that suits perfectly the hot days.

-- Tzipori National Park showcases many remains of the ancient city Tzipori, including many beautiful mosaics and you can even crawl inside an old water system.
+- Tzipori National Park showcases many remains of the ancient city of Tzipori, including many beautiful mosaics, and you can even crawl inside an old water system.

 - Beit Yanai Beach is one of the most beautiful beaches in Israel.
-Moreover, there are many kite surfers and birds in the nearby Alexander stream.
+Moreover, many kite surfers and birds are in the nearby Alexander stream.
 As a result, there are many things to photograph 😉

-- Herodium (Herodion) National Park is a truncated cone-shaped hill, located not far from Jerusalem.
-As everything that Herod build, it was impressive.
+- Herodium (Herodion) National Park is a truncated cone-shaped hill located not far from Jerusalem.
+As with everything that Herod built, it was impressive.
 Unfortunately, not much remained, but archeological work never stops.

 - Avdat National Park is a UNESCO World Heritage Site.
 And it was the most important city on the Incense Route after Petra.